karynmoyer/kodiak-island/readme.md

 ### Original Intent

-The intention of creating this game was to
+The intention of creating this game was to give college writing students a means of testing various theories regarding something tangible--namely--surviving the kodiak wilderness with certain equipment and knowledge.
+The students were expected to do real research beforehand, develop hypotheses regarding what the experience would be like, play the game (and thus test their hypotheses), and then write a research paper (in the form of a Survival Guide).

 ## Description

 The game will essentially be text based, at first.

+## Roadmap

+### Frontend

+- IndexedDB for client-side caching of savestate

+### Backend

+-